egumasa/linguistic-data-analysis-I/2025/sessions/day4/session10.md

 > By the end of this session, students will be able to:
 >
+> - Provide historical overview of the syntactic complexity research
-> - Understand different approaches to grammatical features:
+> - Describe different approaches to grammatical features:
->   - Grammatical complexity research
+>   - Grammatical complexity strand
->   - Descriptive approaches
-> - Understand historical overview of the syntactic complexity research
+>   - Fine-grained grammatical complexity strand
+>   - Descriptive (register-based analysis) strand
+>   - Verb Argument Construction (VAC) strand
 > - Understand current trends of syntactic complexity research